ibm-cloud-docs/dr-automation-powervs/FAQs.md

 - **Network connectivity**: Reliable network connectivity between PowerHA nodes to support cluster communication and failover.
 - **PowerHA software availability**: PowerHA SystemMirror filesets must be available for installation on each PowerHA node using the PowerHA agent.
 - **Cluster configuration planning**: Plan resource groups, application dependencies, and failover behavior according to your high availability requirements.

+### How is billing calculated for HA Automation?
+{: #faq-ha-billing}

+Billing follows a usage-based (“Pay as you use”) model.

+Charges are calculated based on the number of CPU cores used by the managed virtual machines in the cluster.
+Usage is collected hourly and reported for billing purposes.

 ### What APIs are available for this service?
 {: #api-powerha}